1965 Irish general election

 The 1965 Irish general election to the 18th Dáil was held on Wednesday, 7 April, following the dissolution of the 17th Dáil on 18 March by President Éamon de Valera on the request of Taoiseach Seán Lemass.
 The general election took place in 38 Dáil constituencies throughout Ireland for 144 seats in Dáil Éireann, the house of representatives of the Oireachtas.
 The governing Fianna Fáil saw a slight increase, though did not obtain a majority.

 The 18th Dáil met at Leinster House on 21 April to nominate the Taoiseach for appointment by the president and to approve the appointment of a new government of Ireland.
-Lemass was re-appointed Taoiseach, forming the 11th Government of Ireland, a single-party minority Fianna Fáil government.
+Lemass was re-appointed Taoiseach, forming the 11th government of Ireland, a single-party minority Fianna Fáil government.

 Campaign

-The general election of 1965 was caused by the ruling Fianna Fáil party's failure to gain a seat in a by-election.
+The general election of 1965 followed the failure of the governing Fianna Fáil to gain a seat in a by-election on 10 March 1965.
 The success of Eileen Desmond of the Labour Party in Cork Mid in holding a seat previously held by her husband Dan Desmond, led to an unacceptable mathematical situation with regard to the government's majority.
-The Taoiseach, Seán Lemass immediately dissolved the Dáil and the campaign began in earnest.
+On 18 March, the Taoiseach, Seán Lemass dissolved the Dáil and the campaign began in earnest.

 Fianna Fáil ran its campaign on its record in government.
-Over the last number of years the economy had seen a huge improvement and the party played up on its record in government.
+Over the last number of years, the economy had seen a huge improvement and the party played up on its record in government.
 The party also played up heavily on the personality of the party leader with the slogan "Let Lemass Lead On".
 Fine Gael put forward a comprehensive manifesto, which included the establishment of a government department concerned with economic planning.
 However, the older, conservative members of the party did not warm to the new turn the party was taking.